Aerodynamics at the Particle Level: Introduction

-What does ``characteristic length'' mean? $L$ is a length that is defined only in terms of the boundaries of the flow such as the diameter of a tube or the chord length of an airfoil.
+What does ``characteristic length`` mean? $L$ is a length that is defined only in terms of the boundaries of the flow such as the diameter of a tube or the chord length of an airfoil.
 What length is it and why?
-In fact, Reynolds' number is only well-defined in discussions of model scaling of fluid flows in interaction with solid surfaces.
-For example the characteristics of a flow around a boat with a beam of 4 meters in an ocean current of 10 knots will be the same for a scale model of the boat in the same ocean water whose beam is 0.4 meters and where the current is 100 knots.
+In fact, Reynolds\textquotesingle number is only well-defined in discussions of model scaling of fluid flows in interaction with solid surfaces.
+For example the characteristics of a flow around a boat with a beam of 4 meters in an ocean current of 10 knots will be the same for a scale model of the boat in the same ocean water whose beam is 0.4 meters and where the current is 100 knots. \\

-What meaning can references to Reynolds' number have?
+What meaning can references to Reynolds\textquotesingle number have? \\

-Bernoulli's relation involves the fluid velocity.
+Bernoulli\textquotesingle s relation involves the fluid velocity.
 In a Venturi tube, it is the velocity with respect to the wall of the tube.
 If a high fluid velocity implies a low pressure, how can the pressure readings in different parts of the tube be different since the sensors are in the boundary layer of the fluid at the surface of the wall of the tube?
-The boundary layer is stationary.
+The boundary layer is stationary, or nearly so (see Figure \ref{fig:BL} below). \\

-It is these and other baffling questions that has launched the author into these investigations.
+It is these and other baffling questions that have launched the author into these investigations.

 Even though aerodynamics engineers are masters at designing airframes, they are refining known technology.
 Without understanding from first principles, lighting engineers would just be refining incandescent lamps and we would not have fluorescent lights or LEDs.